jaemin-shin/FedBalancer/README.md

 ## Datasets

-This repository contains experiment on a widely used dataset for FL benchmark, ```FEMNIST```.
+This repository contains experiment on a widely used dataset for the FL benchmark, ```FEMNIST```.

 ## How to Run the Experiments

 ### Running the main experiment of the paper in Section 4.2 and 4.3 one by one

 1. Go to directory of FEMNIST dataset in `data/femnist` for instructions on generating the benchmark dataset
-2. Run (please refer to the list of config files in the subdirectory with respective dataset name in ```configs/```, it contains all the config files for the experiment)
+2. Run (please refer to the list of config files in the subdirectory in ```configs/femnist/```, it contains all the config files for the experiment)
 ```
 $ cd models/